Contengent/MapleGamer/README.md

 - To have Nexon re-write all of maplestory, but better

 # Reasoning?
-Because my github has nothing but "rule34 ranker" and it's still an incomplete repository
+Fun, practice, also because my github is dead as flip